anujkumar025/Vote-App-with-MongoDB/README.md

 ## Overview
 Welcome to the Voting Web App!
 This project is built using the MERN stack (MongoDB, Express, React, Node.js) and provides a platform for users to participate in quizzes.
 The application includes secure authentication options, user-centric quiz creation, and management functionalities.

+## Deployment
+The application is deployed and accessible at [Deployment Link](https://66b12d45561fe1081d218b62--classy-sorbet-08fbc5.netlify.app/).

 ## Features
 - **Secure User Authentication**: Implemented secure user authentication with both custom login/logout and Google authentication options.
 - **User-Centric Quiz System**: Allows users to create personalized quizzes with unique invite codes and public quizzes for wider participation.